 How Much Time Does It Take to Double Your Money?

 The doubling period depends on the current interest rate.
-As of 2025, KVP offers 7.5% per annum, which means;
+As of 2025, KVP offers The doubling period depends on the current interest rate.
+As of 2026, KVP offers 7.5% per annum, which means;

 Note: The doubling period changes if interest rates are revised.
 Always check the latest rates before investing.